Iberian orca attacks: Sunken vessels

 A sailboat with five passengers sank following an orca encounter in July 2022.
-Another sailboat with four people aboard sank in November 2022.
+Another sailboat, a Beneteau 393 Oceanis Smousse, with four people aboard sank in November 2022.

 During an incident in the Strait of Gibraltar on 4 May 2023, the Swiss sailing yacht Champagne was running under engine when it was set upon by three orcas.
 The larger orca rammed the vessel from the side, while two smaller orcas shook the rudder.
 The rudder was pierced and had two holes and the quadrant was broken off.
 A crewmember reported that the two smaller orcas were copying the behaviour of the larger one, ramming into the rudder and the keel.
 The crew was rescued by the Spanish coast guard and the vessel was towed to the port of Barbate, where it capsized at the entrance.

 On 31 October 2023, the yacht Grazie Mamma II had an encounter with a pod of orcas.
 The orcas interacted with the yacht for 45 minutes, bumping against the blade of the rudder, causing damage and leaks.
 No humans were harmed and the vessel sank near the entrance to the port of Tanger-Med.

 On 12 May 2024, the Spanish yacht Alboran Cognac was attacked by orcas and holed.
 Both people on board were rescued by a tanker.
 The yacht consequently sank in the Strait of Gibraltar.

 On 26 July 2024, in a similar incident, orcas attacked and sank the British sailing yacht Bonhomie William in the Strait of Gibraltar.
 All three people on board were rescued by Spanish coastguards.

 On 13 September 2025, a tourist yacht carrying five people was repeatedly struck and subsequently sank, near Fonte da Telha Beach, off the coast of Portugal.
 All five were rescued after sending a distress call.
 A little later on the same day, another boat was similarly attacked but did not sink, further north off the Bay of Cascais.

 On 10 October 2025 orcas sank the French yacht Ti'fare 50 nautical miles off the coast of Peniche, Portugal.
 The crew, a family of five, launched a lifeboat and was picked up by a fishing boat.
 Two more yachts were attacked during that weekend, forcing Spanish marine rescue to tow them.

 In the 1970s Reader's Digest magazine published an article describing an English family transiting the Atlantic in their yacht.
 They were rammed by a pod of juvenile orcas causing irreparable damage.
 The family described that the juvenile orca pod were chased away by an adult pod of orcas.
 The family had to abandon their yacht for their life raft.
 The article was mostly focused on their months of survival in the Atlantic before eventually being rescued.